-Probiotics in everyday use has been a trend for many years but Whole Foods have predicted an expansion of probiotic products in grocery refrigerated and pantry sections; new strains of probiotics are offering more shelf-stable formulations such as nut butters and soups.
+Probiotics in everyday use have been a trend for many years but Whole Foods have predicted an expansion of probiotic products in grocery refrigerated and pantry sections; new strains of probiotics are offering more shelf-stable formulations such as nut butter and soups.

 Whole Foods self-titled trend Phat Fats refers to the growing popularity of paleo, grain-free, keto, paleo and vegan diets.
 Protein-rich and low in carb alternatives are hitting the shelves and new in-store categories such as vegan and fodmap food ranges are growing in popularity.